Program Notes: Take a look at this excellent video — which gives me an excuse to pile on George Will and the once-proud Post.

 *Carl Sagan was the inspiration for my image of certain people as embodiments of Schroedinger wave functions.
 Unless you perform some kind of physical impounding, they remain oddly distributed over all possible locations.
 Y’all know who you are.

 Image: Jame Gillray, “The impeachment, or “The father of the gang turned Kings evidence,” May 1791.
 Those with sharp eyes will enjoy the fact that the image shows Edmund Burke indicting his former co-conspirators (as the cartoonist would have it).
-Let the patron saint of conservatism, more cited than read (it was ever thus) chastise one of those many who have for decades taken his name in vain.Explore posts in the same categories: climate, Climate follies, deceit, Journalism and its discontents, Stupidity, Uncategorized, words mattter
+Let the patron saint of conservatism, more cited than read (it was ever thus) chastise one of those many who have for decades taken his name in vain.climate, Climate follies, deceit, Journalism and its discontents, Stupidity, Uncategorized, words mattter